 It is important that buyers of conveyor belts remember that DIN and ISO standards are only the minimum benchmark of acceptability.
-Conveyor belts that conform to the international standards still often have to be replaced after unacceptably short periods.
-Despite the claims of the manufacturers, tests have revealed that more than 50 per cent are found to be significantly below those minimum standards.
+Belts that conform to international standards still often have to be replaced after unacceptably short periods.
+Despite the claims of the manufacturers, tests reveal that more than 50% are found to be significantly below those minimum standards.

 In terms of resistance to wear, Dunlop's approach has been to provide a longer lasting and therefore more cost-effective solution by developing covers that significantly exceed international quality standards.
-An excellent example of this is their
+An excellent example of this is its RA 'standard' abrasion resistant cover, which exceeds the DIN Y standard by more than 30%.